-Another interesting system are elastic manifolds in a random media, which has the advantage of being approachable by other (analytic) methods, while still retaining all the rich physics of strongly disordered systems.
-Here, I review recent advances obtained in collaboration with Pierre Le Doussal [1-12].
+Another interesting system are elastic manifolds in a random media, which have the advantage of being approachable by other (analytic) methods, while still retaining all the rich physics of strongly disordered systems.
+Here, I review recent advances obtained in collaboration with Pierre Le Doussal [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12].
 This review is an extended version of [13].